radoslav11/TheAttik/README.md

 You can copy your Wallet's address and request 10 AVAX at the foregoing link once per hour.

-### 3. Next, we will wait for you in [The Attik](http://master.dpt78yh95ixsf.amplifyapp.com/) to authenticate via the Wallet that uses `Avalanche FUJI C-Chain (TestNet)` as network.
+### 3. Next, we will wait for you in [The Attik](http://master.dpt78yh95ixsf.amplifyapp.com/) to authenticate via the Wallet that uses `Avalanche FUJI C-Chain (Testnet)` as network.

-### 4. Create an Auction Room with one of your NFTs and share the URL to your friends! 🎉 🎉 🎉
+### 4. Create an Auction Room with one of your NFTs and share the URL to your friends!

 All of the NFTs should be and will be stored on the Avalanche's TestNet Chain throughout the Alpha phase.

 ### 5. Enjoy the lovely experience!
-At the end, the winner of the auction takes the NFT home - sweet victory with a very great prize! 🤑🤑🤑
+At the end, the winner of the auction takes the NFT home - sweet victory with a very great prize!

 Once the Auction had come to an end, the winner receives the NFT into the wallet he authenticated with.